zhonghan721/tp/docs/DeveloperGuide.md

 2. If any of the fields is not provided, an error message with the correct command usage will be shown.
 3. If invalid command parameters are provided, an error message with the correct parameter format will be shown.
 4. If the user is currently not logged in, an error message will be shown.
-5. The `Customer` is then cross-referenced in the `Model` to check if a customer with the same `Name` already exists.
+5. The `Customer` is then cross-referenced in the `Model` to check if a customer with the same `Phone` already exists.
-   If a customer with the same `Name` exists, an error message will be shown.
+   If a customer with the same `Phone` exists, an error message will be shown.
 6. If all the previous steps are completed without exceptions, the new `Customer` will be successfully added to the database.